International Workshop on Sensors and Molecular Recognition 2024 IWOSMOR XVII

 Carmen Jerónimo, Portuguese Oncology Institute of Porto (Portugal)

-Dr. Carmen Jerónimo is the head of the Cancer Biology and Epigenetics Group at the Portuguese Oncology Institute of Porto (IPO Porto) and serves as an Invited Associate Professor in Pathology and Molecular Genetics at the University of Porto (UP), where she also oversees the MSC in Oncology program.
-She completed her BSc in Biology, MSc in Oncology, PhD in Biomedical Sciences, and Habilitation in Pathology and Molecular Genetics at UP, with her PhD conducted at Johns Hopkins University focusing on genetic and epigenetic alterations in prostate cancer.
-Since establishing her independent research group at IPO Porto in 2008, Dr. Jerónimo's work has centered on understanding the epigenome of tumor cells, identifying epigenetic changes pivotal in cancer, and developing targeted epigenetic biomarkers and therapies.
-She has mentored numerous PhD and master’s students, holds a patent related to bladder cancer detection, and participates in major international projects, including those funded by the EU.
-Dr. Jerónimo is also actively involved in various scientific communities, holding roles such as associate editor for Clinical Epigenetics and BMC Cancer, and contributing extensively to scientific literature with over 250 publications in renowned journals.
+Prof. Carmen Jerónimo is the Director of the IPO Porto Research Center and Head of the Cancer Biology and Epigenetics Group at the Portuguese Oncology Institute of Porto (IPO Porto) and serves as a Guest Full Professor in Pathology and Molecular Genetics at the University of Porto (UP), where she also oversees the MSC in Oncology program.
+She completed her BSc in Biology, MSc in Oncology, PhD in Biomedical Sciences, and Habilitation for a Full Professorship in Pathology and Molecular Genetics at UP, with her PhD conducted at Johns Hopkins University focusing on genetic and epigenetic alterations in prostate cancer.
+Since establishing her independent research group at IPO Porto in 2008, Prof. Jerónimo's work has centered on understanding the epigenome of tumor cells, identifying epigenetic changes pivotal in cancer, and developing targeted epigenetic biomarkers and therapies.
+She has mentored numerous PhD and master's students, holds a patent related to bladder cancer detection, and participates in major international projects, including those funded by the EU.
+Prof. Jerónimo is also actively involved in various scientific communities, being Chair of the section in Urological Research (ESUR) of the European Association of Urology (EAU) and President of the Portuguese Association for Cancer Research (ASPIC), also holding roles such as section editor for Clinical Epigenetics and Frontiers in Frontiers in Genetics and Frontiers in Cell and Developmental Biology and contributing extensively to scientific literature with over 250 publications in renowned journals.

 Nathan McClenagan, Centre National de la RechercheScientifique (CNRS) of Bordeaux (France)